xorus/EngageTimer/README.md

 I have based myself on the work of ["Acurate Countdown" plugin by Haplo064](https://github.com/Haplo064/Europe) for the countdown pointer and on the [Peeping Tom plugin by asclemens](https://git.sr.ht/~jkcclemens/PeepingTom) for the idea of using NAudio lib to play the sound.

+Smooth font size was adapted from ["Ping Plugin" by karashiiro](https://github.com/karashiiro/PingPlugin)